simonmichael/hledger/hledger/hledger.m4.md

 ## Transaction prices

+(AKA Costs)

-Within a transaction, you can note an amount's price in another commodity.
+After a posting amount, you can note its cost or selling price in another commodity, by writing either `@ UNITPRICE` or `@@ TOTALPRICE` after it.
-This can be used to document the cost (in a purchase) or selling price (in a sale).
+This indicates a conversion transaction, where one commodity is exchanged for another.

+hledger docs have historically called this a "transaction price" because it is specific to one transaction, unlike [market prices](#declaring-market-prices) which are not.
+"Cost" is shorter and might be preferable; just remember this feature can represent either a buyer's cost, or a seller's price.

+Costs are usually written explicitly with `@` or `@@`, but can also be inferred automatically for simple multi-commodity transactions.
-For example, transaction prices are useful to record purchases of a foreign currency.
+As an example, here are several ways to record purchases of a foreign currency in hledger, using the cost notation either explicitly or
-Note transaction prices are fixed at the time of the transaction, and do not change over time.
-See also [market prices](#declaring-market-prices), which represent prevailing exchange rates on a certain date.

-There are several ways to record a transaction price:
+implicitly:

 1. Write the price per unit, as `@ UNITPRICE` after the amount: